 - Building Fluency With All About Reading Readers

 Logic of English (LOE): LOE Foundations is another amazing, OG-based reading and spelling program that is affordable and easy to use.
-Highlights of this program are the variety of multi-sensory activities including excellent phonemic awareness activities and the colorful workbooks.
+Highlights of this program are the variety of multi-sensory activities including excellent phonemic awareness activities and colorful workbooks.
+Read my review of Logic of English Foundations (for ages 4-7) here.

 This is a highly personal decision.
-I have taught it and delayed teaching it over the course of our homeschool journey.
+I have both taught it and delayed teaching it over the course of our homeschool journey.
 Many parents of dyslexics find that grammar concepts just don’t stick.
-You have to weigh for yourself whether teaching grammar is important enough to warrant the extra time commitment it will take to teach against the benefits.
+You have to weigh for yourself whether teaching grammar is important enough to warrant the extra time commitment it will take to teach.
+Personally, I think it is 100% okay to wait until middle school to teach grammar.
+Then, choose something either hands-on or with LOTS of review.

 Winston Grammar: Colorful, hands-on grammar instruction.